GeoNode/documentation/usage/managing_datasets/dataset_permissions.rst

 Share Options
 =============

-In order to modify the Dataset *Share options* settings, on the detail page of the dataset click the :guilabel:`Share` link in the menu.
+In order to modify the Dataset *Share options* settings, on the detail page of the dataset click the :guilabel:`Share` link in the :guilabel:`Resource` menu.
 By default only owners can edit and manage datasets, anyone can view them.

 .. figure:: img/change_dataset_permissions.png
     :align: center